tlevine/www.thomaslevine.com/content/!/street-sign-protocal/index.md

 9. Drive the truck back to wherever you got it from.

 ### Implimenting a SSSP reader
+Here is a procedure for decoding SSSP.
+It has the opposite inputs and outputs as the SSSP writer.

+1. Look for poles with street signs at the four corners of the four-way intersection.
+2. Focus on the first valid pole that you see; ignore any others.
+3. Do the following for each of the two street signs.
+  1. Read the large text on the sign.
+  2. Associate this large text with the street that the sign lines up with.

 ## Hypertext Transfer Protocal